SmartBear/readyapi4j/modules/core/README.md

 # Extractors

-Extractors allow you to easily extract values from a response message to use in your tests after the Test Recipe has executed.
+Extractors allow you to easily extract values from a response message using XPath or JSONPath.
 For example you might want to use those values as input to other tests that are executed as part of an orchestrated end-to-end test suite:

 ```java